Fair Division in a Variable Setting: EF1-Restoration for Additive Binary Valuations

 Observe that, in $Y$, $p$ is a sink which has a path of length $d - 1$ from $1$ in $\genvy(Y)$.
-Thus, after each valid transfer of an item from a closest sink to its predecessor, the distance between agent $1$ to its closest sink in the envy graph decreases by $1$.
-As soon as one of the successors of agent $1$ becomes a sink, $1$ can receive an item and become $\ef1$-happy.
-Since the closest sink in $\genvy(X)$ can be at distance at most $n-1$, clearly $n - 1$ transfers from a closest sink to its predecessor suffice, to give one item to agent $1$.
+Thus, after each valid transfer from a closest sink to its predecessor, the distance between agent $1$ to its closest sink in the envy graph decreases by $1$.
+Since the closest sink in $\genvy(X)$ can be at distance at most $n-1$, it follows that at most $n - 1$ transfers from a closest sink to its predecessor suffice for agent $1$ to receive one item.
 Since the recipient always values the transferred item positively, the orientation property is maintained.
-Overall, $K$ items can be transferred to agent $1$ via $K(n-1)$ valid transfers and this results in an $\ef1$ orientation.
-This completes our proof. \end{proof}
+Overall, $q$ items are transferred by \Cref{algo:graphical-binary-basic} to agent $1$, by making at most $q(n-1)$ valid transfers, and this results in an $\mathsf{EF1}$ orientation.
+This completes the proof. \end{proof}